-The first thing you’ll love about a CRM is that you can create custom browsing and searching features.
+The first thing you'll love about a CRM is that you can create custom browsing and searching features.
 For example, you can quickly filter customers by those registered versus guests.
-Or see who’s on your site in real time and what’s in their cart.You can also manage customer profiles – payment and order information, passwords, payment information, customer discounts and coupons, or place a new order for a client.
+Or see who's on your site in real time and what's in their cart.You can also manage customer profiles-manage payment and order information, passwords, payment information, customer discounts and coupons, or place a new order for a customer.

 Takeaway: Buying out-of-box CRMs are great if you're a huge enterprise, but they are costly.
 When deciding between template versus custom web design, map out your desired CRM features and consider ease of use and functionality.

-Investing in a custom web design to implement eCommerce must have solutions does require a dedicated budget; however it can also earn you more revenue by strengthening your brand, catching new customer attention, and getting repeat business.
-Managing your website will save you time and give you the power to create a unique customer experience that stands out from your competitors.
+Investing in a custom web design to implement top quality eCommerce solutions does require a dedicated budget; however it can also earn you more revenue by strengthening your brand, catching new customer attention, and getting repeat business.
+Managing your own website will save you time and give you the power to create a unique customer experience that stands out from your competitors.